neondatabase/guide-neon-next-clerk/README.md

 ## Usage

+This NextJS application has a single page that lets you add/remove a text quote.
 When unauthenticated, you will be redirected to the Clerk login page.

 - Login with an email account or using one of the allowed social auth providers.
 - Once logged in, you can enter your favorite quote in the text field and click "Save Quote" to store it in the database.
 - The saved quote will be displayed on the page.
 You can delete it by clicking the "Delete Quote" button.